renalmri-org/website.github.io/_community/ADPKD.md

 excerpt: "Task force for participants actively working in ADPKD MRI"
 ---

+**DISCLAIMER: This is an archive page describing a task force from the precursor project PARENCHIMA.
+The content is not up to date**

 ## MRI IN ADPKD

 Despite total kidney volume (TKV) having been approved as a prognostic enrichment biomarker, it has not been approved as outcome biomarker, yet, and additional evidence is required.
 Moreover, MRI offers a wide spectrum of microstructural/functional biomarkers which still needs to be investigated and validated in ADPKD.